Journal overview

 Aims and scope

-The journal Opuscula Mathematica publishes original research articles that are of significant importance in all areas of Discrete Mathematics, Functional Analysis, Differential Equations, Mathematical Physics, Nonlinear Analysis, Numerical Analysis, Probability Theory and Statistics, Theory of Optimal Control and Optimization, Financial Mathematics and Mathematical Economic Theory, Operations Research, and other areas of Applied Mathematics.
+The journal Opuscula Mathematica publishes original research articles that are of significant importance in all areas of Discrete Mathematics, Functional Analysis, Operator Theory, Differential Equations, Difference and Functional Equations, Mathematical Physics, Harmonic Analysis, Nonlinear Analysis, Numerical Analysis, Probability Theory and Stochastic Processes, and other areas of Applied Mathematics.

 Open access policy